zoccoler/metroid/README.md

 ### Metroid notebooks

 Go to Home tab, Launch jupyter Notebook, navigate to Metroid folder and run a notebook (for example, open [Example_Cell1.ipynb](/Examples/Example_Cell1.ipynb) and either run it cell by cell or click 'Cell->Run All').
 Also, each part of Metroid also contains an example that you can run inside the respective notebook (for example, you can automatically or manually draw a cell mask by running [MESS.ipynb](/MESS.ipynb)).
+Since METROID uses curve fitting algorithms, it is possible that convergence errors arise like "SVD did not converge".
+Tip: Just rerunning the same cell may solve this error, otherwise photobleaching should be compensated externally by another method.

 ## Citing METROID